simonmichael/shelltestrunner/README.md

 ## Usage

-The `shelltest` program accepts one or more test file or directory arguments.
+`shelltest` accepts one or more test file or directory arguments.
-A directory means all files below it with the test file suffix (default: `.test`).
+A directory means all files below it which have the test file suffix (`.test`, by default).

 **Command-line options:**
 ```bash